GitiHubi/courseAAA/README.md

 7,044,1.00 *Introduction to Artificial Intelligence and Machine Learning* course offered at the University of St. Gallen (HSG).

-The goal of this voluntary lab course is to teach some basics in Python programming, machine learning and artificial neural networks.
-We will also feature information on our coding challenge at the end of the semester here.
+The ineractive lab will walk you through the detection of accounting anomalies using deep autoencoder neural networks.
+The the lab content is based on [Python](https://www.python.org), [Jupyter Notebook](https://jupyter.org), and [PyTorch](https://pytorch.org).

 ![Course Banner](banner.png)